Ada-C5/mood-analysis/README.md

 ```

 **think**: What are you going to do if there aren't at least 3 happy days?
 Where do you need to handle that case?
+See my code for how I handled this case.
+If the happy_days method did not produce at least three :-)s when analyzing the text, then a different value is returned.

 4. Write a method called `overall_mood` to determine the most common mood across all logged entries.